Viking Soul Food: History

 Megan Walhood and Jeremy Daniels have operated VSF since August 2010.
 The restaurant appeared on season 32, episode 11 ("From Vikings to Wings") of the Food Network's Diners, Drive-Ins, and Dives.
 In 2014, the duo announced plans to close and sell the Airstream.

 Some VSF menu options are also available at the duo's food cart The Wild Hunt, which opened in 2016.

-In 2022, owners announced plans to move to a brick and mortar restaurant in southeast Portland's Woodstock neighborhood, occupying the space which previously housed El Gallo Taqueria.
+In 2022, owners announced plans to move to a brick and mortar restaurant in Woodstock, occupying the space which previously housed El Gallo Taqueria.
 The restaurant opened on November 26.
+In 2024, Walhood and Daniels confirmed plans to sell the 1958 Streamline trailer, and update the menu at the Woodstock restaurant.

 Reception

-Nick Woo and Brooke Jackson-Glidden included Viking Soul Food in Eater Portlands 2021 "Guide to Portland's Most Outstanding Food Carts".
+Nick Woo and Brooke Jackson-Glidden included VSF in Eater Portland's 2021 guide to the city's "most outstanding" food carts.
+Jackson-Glidden also included the smoked steelheadlefse in a 2024 overview of "iconic" Portland dishes.
+VSF was also included in the website's 2025 list of Portland's best restaurants for mid-week lunches.
+Paolo Bicchieri included the business in Eater Portland's 2025 overview of the city's best restaurants for lunch.